mrtztg/k8s-notes/README.md

 - We define authZ method(s) in `--authorization-mode=` in KubeAPI server config.
 It can be more than 1 method with comma separated.
 When you have multiple methoed configured, KUBE API will use each method in sequence to authorize the request, if the method denied the request, it'll jump to the next method in defined list, until reach the end.

 ### RBAC
+- Role bases access, grants permission in namespace scope.
+It won't affect the whole cluster.
 - First we craete (`k create -f <defFile.yaml>`) a Role using definition file:
   ```yaml
   apiVersion: rbac.authorization.k8s.io/v1